The Hope That Kills You (Ted Lasso): Critical reviews

 "The Hope That Kills You" received extremely positive reviews from critics.
 Gissane Sophia of Marvelous Geeks Media wrote, "'The Hope That Kills You' is one of the most hopeful episodes of television I've watched in years, and yet so few things about it are actually happy.
 It's an episode full of some deeply sad moments, but the community established within this show is the very reason why the aftermath is somehow still so joyous."

 Mads Lennon of FanSided wrote, "Episode 10 begins with a promotion: Nate is the newest assistant coach!
 His days of cleaning cleats are over.
 Other changes in the team’s power dynamics include Roy trying to hand in his Captain's band.
-Ted doesn't want to accept it, but if Roy is deadset on letting go, he'll have to at least choose his successor."
+Ted doesn't want to accept it, but if Roy is dead set on letting go, he'll have to at least choose his successor."
 Daniel Hart of Ready Steady Cut gave the episode a 3.5 star rating out of 5 wrote, "No-one will grumble at a second season; the finale of Ted Lasso season 1 signs off the series in style and emotion as the football club learns their fate."